 Native Plant Rescues

-NPSOT-Williamson County partners with the Good Water Master Naturalist’s Native Plant Rescue Project.
-Working together, we save native plants that are going to be destroyed by construction.
+Through NPSOT-Williamson County’s Native Plant Rescue Project, we work together to save native plants that are going to be destroyed by construction.
 The Native Plant Rescue Project coordinates the activity.
 “We can’t take them all, but get some of each.”

 Help us conserve Central Texas plant biodiversity and support our pollinators by rescuing native plants from development.